Carlisle (CSL)

 5. Revenue Growth

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Carlisle’s annualized revenue growth of 4.3% over the last two years is above its five-year trend, but we were still disappointed by the results.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Carlisle’s annualized revenue growth of 4.6% over the last two years is above its five-year trend, but we were still disappointed by the results.

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
 Over the last two years, Carlisle’s organic revenue averaged 2.4% year-on-year growth.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 2% over the next 12 months, a slight deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power